Steps down and sunset at Camilo Beach Lagos

 Meia Praia Beach, Lagos

 At over 4 km long, Meia Praia is the largest of Lagos’ beaches.
-It’s popular but because of it’s size it doesn’t really get overcrowded, especially if you’re prepared to walk a little bit further to claim your spot on the sand.
+It’s popular but because of its size it doesn’t really get overcrowded, especially if you’re prepared to walk a little bit further to claim your spot on the sand.

 If you want a decent beach walk (or run), this is the place to go.
-It’s a clean, accessible beach, with calm water, making it good for young children.
+It’s a clean, accessible beach, with relatively calm water, making it good for young children.
 Be warned though; the sea is calm but quite chilly!

 Praia Dona Ana